libfuse/sshfs/sshfs.rst

    :rename: Emulate overwriting an existing file by deleting and
         renaming.
+   :renamexdev: Make rename fail with EXDEV instead of the default EPERM
+        to allow moving files across remote filesystems.
    :truncate: Work around servers that don't support truncate by
         coping the whole file, truncating it locally, and sending it back.